Is Tech Trep Academy a Public Charter / District School or a Private School?

 How do I access the supplemental learning fund?

 Each child is wonderfully unique and with the supplemental learning funds parents can choose the resources that will benefit their child the most.
-Students in grades 1-8 have access to $1700 in their supplemental learning fund, kindergarteners have $850.
-Half of that amount can be used per semester ($850/semester for grades 1-8 and $425/semester for Kindergarten).
+Students in grades 1-8 have access to $3400 in their supplemental learning fund, kindergarteners have $2050.
+Those amounts are split up by quarter throughout the school year.($850/quarter available to grades 1-8, $512.50/quarter available for kindergarteners)

 Supplemental Learning funds can be accessed in multiple ways: